salgadopietrini/logs-backend/README.md

 npm install
 ```

 5. Run `npm run build`.
-This will create a dist folder where the cmopiled code from TS is stored.
+This will create a dist folder where the compiled code from TS is stored.

 ```
 npm run build